simoninireland/verilisp/doc/core/conditionals.rst

 As with Lisp, the true arm consists of a single form: wrap multiple forms in a ``progn`` if needed (see :ref:`core-control-flow`).
 The false arm can consist of multiple forms, although some Lisp programmers prefer to treat both arms the same.
+There are also :ref:`single-armed conditionals <core-when-unless>` for the special cases where the other arm is empty.

 ``if`` can also appear as an expression, for example: